Tazri/git/git/git_tracking.md

 > 🟢 If file and folder marked then those file and folder called staged file or folder.

 > 🟢 If unmark the file or folder in git then use `reset` command.
+This process called unstaging.

 ```bash
 # for spacific file or folder